Insurance10 min read

 • $25,000 property damage

-2. Master Hurricane Coverage
+2. Master Hurricane and Wind Pool Coverage

 South Carolina's hurricane exposure is significant:

-• Named storm deductibles — Triggered by named hurricanes
+• Named-storm deductibles - triggered by named hurricanes

 3. Understand Coastal Property Risks